Pienza travel guide: Visit the Ideal City of the Renaissance in Tuscany

 If you’re not visiting Pienza on an organized tour, you’ll probably reach the town in your car.
 The latter is perhaps the best option because you’ll have the chance to drive through the picturesque Val d’Orcia.
 However, you need to know that parking is prohibited inside the old town.
 You’ll have to park your car in one of the several parking lots outside the walls.

-If you’re looking to rent a car for your road trip to Tuscany, check out Rental Cars.
-That’s the best website, combining the largest car companies; they’ll help you find the best prices for renting a car in Italy.
-It’s the service I always use in my journeys, and it never let me down.
+If you’re looking to rent a car for your road trip to Tuscany, check out Kayak.
+That’s the best website to find car rentals in Italy.
+It’s the company I always use in my journeys, and it never lets me down.
 Rent a car for your Italian journey here.

 How to reach Pienza on your own

 If you are starting from Florence, you will need approximately one and a half hours to reach Pienza (116 km/72 miles).
-The route is not that scenic since the biggest part is through the motorway.
+The route is not particularly scenic, as most of it is through the motorway.

 On the other hand, it’s faster to reach Pienza from Siena.
 It takes approximately 50 minutes (60 km/37 miles), and the road is more beautiful.